rahul13ramesh/Dark-Vimwiki-Template/README.md

 Code Snippets :
 ---------------
-It is possible to insert syntax highlited code.
+It is possible to insert syntax highlighted code.
 This template makes use of a themed version of [Google code Prettify](https://github.com/google/code-prettify).
 The following is a Vimwiki example for inserting a code snippet.

 ```vimwiki
 = Snippet Example =